-Lectures (cours magistraux): Thursdays 5pm to 7pm, salle Langevin (29 Ulm, first floor) TA sessions (travaux dirigés): Tuesdays 10.30am to 11.30am or Wednesdays 2pm to 3pm (NB: there are no TA sessions the first week of classes)
+Lectures (cours magistraux): Thursdays 5pm to 7pm, room TBA TA sessions (travaux dirigés): Mondays 10.30am to 11.30am or Wednesdays 2pm to 3pm (NB: there are no TA sessions the first week of classes)

 2 Course description

 This course is an introduction to linguistics, the principled study of human language from a psychological, social, and formal perspective.
 The course will introduce the fundamental concepts from several subfields of linguistics.
 In particular, we will look in some detail at morphology, syntax, semantics, and phonology.
 We will also discuss the neurobiological bases of human language, psycholinguistics, sociolinguistics, and language acquisition.